 The existence and interactions of coherent structures like solitons and breathers on the surface of a deep water are a remarkably rich and fascinating subject for both experimental and theoretical studies.
 The exact mathematical model describing gravity waves in the ocean is the Euler equation, yet it is often rather complicated to study it by analytic or numerical means.
-Instead various reduced models for water waves have demonstrated good agreement with the experimental data and have been widely waves include the Dysthe equation (Dysthe (1979)), and the compact Dyachenko-Zakharov equation (DZ) (Dyachenko and Zakharov (2011)) neither of which is known to be integrable by the IST.
+Instead, various reduced models for water waves have demonstrated good agreement with the experimental data and have been widely adopted in the fluid dynamics and geophysics communities.
+The most prominent and widely used model for weakly nonlinear surface waves in deep water is the nonlinear Schrödinger (NLS) equation.
+It describes time evolution of the envelope of a quasi-monochromatic wave train (Zakharov, 1968) and is integrable via the inverse scattering transform (IST) in 1-D (Zakharov and Shabat, 1972).
+Other models for weakly nonlinear waves include the Dysthe equation (Dysthe, 1979), and the compact Dyachenko-Zakharov equation (DZ) (Dyachenko and Zakharov, 2011), neither of which is known to be integrable by the IST.